Wendy Diamond: Other ventures

 On June 12, 2010 Diamond spoke at the H+ Summit (an event considering issues within transhumanism) hosted by the student organization Harvard College Future Society in conjunction with Humanity+.
 Her talk examined her projections for the future of pets and the pet industry.
 That year she also held the Yappy Hour Rescue Tour, which visited 15 different US cities to raise money for local animal rescue groups.

 In November 2011, Lucky Diamond earned the Guinness World Record for most photographed dog with celebrities.
 At that date, Lucky had taken a total of 363 photos with celebrities.
-In 2012, Diamond's pet Baby Hope Diamond as a part of the Guinness World Record for most expensive pet wedding.
-The total cost was $270,000, all entirely donated from donors raising awareness for the Humane Society of New York.
+In 2012, Diamond's pet Baby Hope Diamond served as bride a charity event that set the Guinness World Record for most expensive pet wedding.
+The total cost was $270,000, donated from donors raising awareness for the Humane Society of New York.
 The donated amount was about $250,000 higher than the previous record holder.
 An additional $50,000 was raised for the society on top of the in-kind donations to the ceremony.
-Triumph, the Insult Comic Dog served as the ceremony's officiant, and the other dog used in the ceremony was the winner of an online vote.
+Triumph, the Insult Comic Dog served as the ceremony's officiant, and the other dog in the ceremony was the winner of an online vote.

-In 2013 Diamond led the Bark Business Tour, which partnered with groups like K9s for Warriors.
-The tour was initiated to bring awareness to the issue of US Army veteran suicides, visiting ten different cities and raising $220,000.
-The money raised went to raising service dogs and pairing them with soldiers suffering from PTSD.
-In 2015 Diamond sued an online stalker that had been sending false and defamatory emails with the intention of ruining her reputation since 2010, including false claims about the allocation of funds raised in her fundraisers.